-Bridging loan is a type of financing that helps you obtain extra money to pay for the down payment of a new home or for its full payments while waiting for a new mortgage.
-Learn the important facts about this type of loan and how you can use it to fill the gap in your finances.
+There are many benefits of Bridging Loans.
+These are a type of financing that helps you to obtain extra money to pay for the down payment of a new home or for its full payments while waiting for a new mortgage.

-If you’re planning to buy a house before selling your current home, you can apply for bridging loan to bridge the gap between the sale price of your new home and new mortgage.
+If you’re planning to buy a house before selling your current home, you can apply for bridging loan to fill the gap between the sale price of your new home and new mortgage.

-Let’s say you are waiting for your old house to be sold for $500,000.
+Let’s say you are waiting for your house to be sold for $500,000.
 At the same time, you have also take a loan for your new home in the amount of $500,000 but your new mortgage amounting to $400,000 cannot cover the new purchase which is $500,000.
-You can use bridge loan to fill the need for $100,000.
+You can use a bridging loan to fill the need for the extra $100,000.

-In most cases, the proceeds of the bridging loan are used as a down payment for the new house.
+In most cases, the proceeds of bridging loans are used as a down payment for the new house.
 When you are finally able to sell off your old property, you can use the sale price to pay off your bridge loan.
 By doing so, you can finance your home purchase smoothly and save a lot of money.
-While the loan carries high interest and is built on the equity of your existing home, you can still save on mortgage rates; considering that most mortgage products with low down payment charge very high interest rates.
+While the loan carries high interest and is built on the equity of your existing home, you can still save on mortgage rates.
+This is because most mortgage products with low down payments charge very high-interest rates.
 The period of the loan ranges from 1 year to 3 years.

-Any qualified borrower who needs quick financing while in the process of selling an old property or waiting for higher amount of loan can use this product.
-You can also use the money to buy a house at an auction but you’re still in the process of selling off your property.
+Any qualified borrower who needs quick financing while in the process of selling an old property.
+You can also use a bridging loan while waiting for a higher amount of loan.
+Additionally, you can use the money to buy a house at an auction even if you’re still in the process of selling off your property.

-While this loan was originally intended for landlords, property developers and commercial property investors, average consumers who need financing can access this loan.
-Because of the strict bank policies on documentary requirements, wealthy and average borrowers alike who need a straightforward financing on residential properties are already using this loan.
+Bridging loans were originally intended for landlords, property developers and commercial property investors.
+However, average consumers who need financing can also access this loan.
+Banks often have strict policies on documentary requirements when it comes to granting loans.
+As a result, wealthy borrowers in need of straightforward financing on residential properties often use this type of loan.

-On a final note, before you sign up for bridging loan, it is advisable to determine the overall costs of the loan.
-Ask about the interest rates, plus costs on appraisal, administrative costs, loan origination and relevant costs, to avoid paying more than what you can comfortably pay.
+Before signing up for a bridging loan, it is advisable to determine the overall costs of the loan.
+Always ask about the interest rates and other relevant costs to avoid paying more than what you can comfortably pay.
 Contact ALC Commercial for more information.